 • A rock

 The basic principle is this: Incandescent lightbulbs shed enough heat to melt ice and snow.
-But we don’t want to really heat the water or waste excess electricity, so use the least wattage required – this bulb is going to be illuminated 24/7.
-25 W works nicely up to -15ºC, whether it has a standard base or a chandelier base.
-You will put it in a can that conducts that heat to the bowl of water the can is supporting – and putting extra weight into the can and water bowl helps distribute the heat, protect the bulb, and keep the bowl sturdy for perching animals.
+But we don’t want to really heat the water or waste excess electricity, so use the lowest wattage required – this bulb is going to be illuminated 24/7.
+A 25 W chandelier bulb works nicely up to -15ºC; if it has a standard base it’ll probably handle colder.

-* If your bowl fits nicely over an open-topped can – and it should be at least that large – put this can right-side-up and put the lightbulb jar (or sand) right in.
-Put the bowl on top.
+If your bowl fits nicely over an open-topped can, you could put the can right-side-up and put the lightbulb jar right in.
+Just take care to never tip water into the jar.
+It will break the bulb.

 JUST ADD WATER.